Broken Helix: Plot 1

-Jake is told to get a force field device from Level 10, bring it back to Reese, and set up an explosive on a fusion reactor droid on Level 9.
-However, someone lets Black Dawn into Level 6 and Jake has to activate a teleporter.
+Jake is told to get a force field device from Level 10, bring it back to Reese and a living alien, and set up an explosive on a fusion reactor droid on Level 9.
+The alien gives Jake a part of an alien weapon.
+The alien tells Jake that when this weapon is combined with an organic component, can penetrate the custom made armor that makes Black Dawn and his crew invincible.
+However, someone lets Black Dawn into Level 6 and Jake has to activate a teleporter so that the alien life forms can flee.
 Jake kills three of the remaining Marines, as two were killed on their way down to Level 6.
 Jake sets the explosives and he and Reese get down to Level 10 to activate the droid.
 They head across the level to activate a force field device to contain the explosion.
 On their way, they meet up with Black Dawn and a traitor named Jenkins.
 Jake blows up Black Dawn with the other detonator and they activate the force field device in an alien ship.
 Jenkins meets up with the two in the ship and Jake finds out that he was the one who killed his father.
 Reese is knocked out by Jenkins and the alien queen eats Jenkins alive.
 The alien queen is then killed by Jake.
 Jake and Reese head out of range of the force field so they do not get blown up with the aliens.

 Jake and Reese exit the base only to be confronted by a sergeant.
 The strange man gives him new orders to let them go and Jake is evacuated.
 Jake and his wife retire.
 As for Reese, he disappeared two days after the Area 51 incident and Jake never saw him again.